neicnordic/sensitive-data-archive/docs/decisions/0006-metrics-and-tracing.md

     gd -->|Query metrics| pc
     gd -->|Query traces| gt
 ```

-The Observability parts in the above diagram is the suggested infrastructure setup, but could be modified by the operator.
+The Observability parts in the above diagram are the suggested infrastructure setup, but could be modified by the operator.

 ### Consequences